railsuser2014/openobject-doc-book-en/source/book/3/3_8/statutory_taxes.rst

 	To obtain these different journals install the modules ``sale_journal`` (found at the time of writing in ``addons``, so available in a standard installation) and ``purchase_journal`` (found in ``addons-extra`` at the time of writing, so needing special installation).

-Then select one or several journals and click  *Print* .
+Then select one or several journals and click :guilabel:`Print`.
 Open ERP then proposes the three following reports:

 * detailed accounting entries,